Michel Vaucaire

 Piaf dedicated her recording of the song to the French Foreign Legion.
 At the time of the recording, France was engaged in a military conflict, the Algerian War (1954–1962), and the 1st Foreign Parachute Regiment—which backed the failed 1961 putsch against president Charles de Gaulle and the civilian leadership of Algeria—adopted the song when their resistance was broken.
 The leadership of the Regiment was arrested and tried but the non-commissioned officers, corporals and Legionnaires were assigned to other Foreign Legion formations.
 They left the barracks singing the song, which has now become part of the French Foreign Legion heritage and is sung when they are on parade.

 Vaucaire and Dumont wrote a song about the Berlin Wall, which had just gone up, called Le mur, intended for Piaf.
-After she died, they heard Barbra Streisand wanted it for album of French-based songs, and the story is they refused to let any French performers sing it until after Streisand's decision and performance.
+After she died, they heard Barbra Streisand wanted it for an album of French-based songs, and the story is they refused to let any French performers sing it until after Streisand's decision and performance.
 In 1966 Barbra Streisand released her 8th album, Je m'appelle Barbra, with Le mur on it, sung all in French.
-Most of the songs on the Je m'appelle Barbra album were conducted by the great Michel Legrand, the first time Streisand and Legrand worked together.
+Most of the songs on the Je m'appelle Barbra album were conducted by Michel Legrand, the first time Streisand and Legrand worked together.
 Later, an American lyricist, Earl Shuman, wrote an English-language version titled "I've Been Here."
-That song, though isn't a translation of Le mur but a completely different song that just uses Dumont's Bolero-style music.
+That song, though is not a translation of Le mur but a completely different song that just uses Dumont's Bolero-style music.
 "I've Been Here" was recorded separately and was on the "B" side of a 45 rpm., with "Free Again" on the "A" side The label cites Shuman, Vaucaire and Dumont as the authors/composers, although Vaucaire had nothing to do with this version.

 Michel Vaucaire was the husband of Genevieve Collin, better known under the name of Cora Vaucaire, “the white lady of Saint-Germain-of-Meadows”.